-VanArsdale is financial advisor affiliated with LPL Financial, a leading** retail investment advisory firm, independent broker-dealer and registered investment advisor (RIA) custodian, providing resources, tools and technology that support advisors in their work to enrich their clients’ financial lives.
+VanArsdale is affiliated with LPL Financial, the nation’s largest independent broker-dealer** and a leader in the retail financial advice market.
+LPL provides the resources, tools and technology that support advisors in their work to enrich their clients’ financial lives.

 About LPL Financial

 LPL Financial is a leader in the retail financial advice market and the nation’s largest independent broker/dealer**.
 We serve independent financial advisors and financial institutions, providing them with the technology, research, clearing and compliance services, and practice management programs they need to create and grow thriving practices.
 LPL enables them to provide objective guidance to millions of American families seeking wealth management, retirement planning, financial planning and asset management solutions.
 LPL.com

 *Achievement is based on annual production among LPL Advisors only.

 **Based on total revenues, Financial Planning magazine June 1996-2020

 Inflation has been on the rise.
 Investors are not as interested in what’s happening now as they are in what’s happening next.
 Meanwhile, the Federal Reserve (Fed) shared its views at the conclusion of its last policy meeting on Wednesday, June 16.
 And while the Fed’s position that inflation is likely to be transitory has become stronger, not weaker, Fed members have seemingly different opinions on the future path of monetary support.

 On May 27, 2021, a couple of events in the energy sector occurred that demonstrated the continued mainstreaming of sustainable investing and underscored the risks and opportunities available to investors.
 While primarily thought of as equity-oriented, sustainable investing is becoming more mainstream in fixed income markets—and companies that fail to acknowledge changing dynamics may potentially face financially material impacts.